LioQing/doge/README.md

 ## Installing

-1. Add the include directory
+1. Add the include directory.
 2. Link the libraries.
+3. Also include SFML into your project (And Box2D if you are going to use doge::phy).
-3. Put the assets folder into the executable output folder
+4. Put the assets folder into the executable output folder.

 If you are in Windows, you also need to place the openal32.dll in the executable output folder.